Student Federal Relations Trip to Washington

 Chief Purchasing Officers’ Listserv

-Purchasing administrators share experiences and information via inquiry-response, about one per week.
+Purchasing administrators share experiences and information via inquiry-response.